When Saint John Paul II visited Lyon in October 1986, he posed this question to the faithful:

 Just below the basilica, in its quiet shadow, stands the home of Blessed Pauline Jaricot, one of Fourvière’s most devoted souls and the foundress of the Society for the Propagation of the Faith and the Living Rosary Association.
 Her life of prayer and service mirrors the very spirit of the hill — a faith lived out in love, humility, and courage.

-Every detail of Fourvière speaks of love offered and love received: from the stained-glass window depicting the Aldermen’s Vow, to the crowned statue of the Virgin that has watched over Lyon since 1751.
 Each December 8, the city’s gratitude shines once more during the Festival of Lights, when candles glow in every window — a simple, luminous echo of that first promise kept.

 There are few sanctuaries that touch the soul as Fourvière does.
 Whether you ascend in pilgrimage, in prayer, or in awe, take time to be still before its Queen, for to pass quickly through is to miss the heart of Lyon itself.